hashicorp/vault/website/source/intro/getting-started/dynamic-secrets.html.md

 existence.
 Once the secret is revoked, the access keys will no longer work.

-To revoke the secret, use `vault revoke` with the vault ID that was outputted from `vault read` when you ran it:
+To revoke the secret, use `vault revoke` with the lease ID that was outputted from `vault read` when you ran it:

 ```